This article has multiple issues. Please help improve it or discuss these issues on the talk page. (Learn how and when to remove these messages)

 |

 Documentum is an enterprise content management platform currently developed by OpenText.
-Dell EMC acquired Documentum for $1.7 billion in the United States in December 2003.
-The Documentum platform was part of EMC's Enterprise Content Division (ECD) business unit is one of EMC's four operating divisions.
+In December 2003, Dell EMC acquired Documentum for $1.7 billion.
+The Documentum platform was part of EMC's Enterprise Content Division (ECD), one of EMC's four operating divisions.

 Developer(s) | OpenText |